 Q: Who is involved in carrying out the Face-to-Face programme?

 Q:Why doesn’t UNICEF Thailand use its own staff for this programme?

 A: As much as we would like to, we simply do not have the number of staff nor the time needed to carry out a fundraising programme like the Face-to-Face approach.
 Our staff members are very busy with and very much focused on the programmes we support for children in Thailand.
-That is why we have partnered with APPCO Limited, which has a great deal of experience with running this kind of a fundraising programme, on Face-to-Face approach.
+That is why we have partnered with APPCO Limited, which has a great deal of experience with running this kind of a fundraising programme, on the Face-to-Face approach.
 By working with APPCO Limited, we are actually able to reduce our overall fundraising costs, generate more funding for our programmes, and channel more of your valuable donations directly to programmes for children.

 Q: How do I know whether the people trying to raise money for UNICEF are authentic?